Macarthur, New South Wales: Geography

 The region is generally regarded as the area where the city of Sydney meets rural countryside of regional New South Wales, and is considered to be part of the south west part of the Greater Sydney area.
 Campbelltown and Camden were once rural towns which formed the nucleus of new urban communities created following the Three Cities Structure Plan 1973.

 The Wollondilly Shire which makes up the largest Southern part of the region is a mostly rural region with small scale industry and commerce.
 Notably, the Wollondilly supplies much of Sydney Metropolitan and surrounding areas with water from Warragamba Dam, Cataract Dam in Appin, Cordeaux Dam in Wilton and Avon and Nepean Dams even though located in the Wingecarribee Shire is accessed via road through Wollondilly's Bargo.

-The region has thus far recorded two earthquakes in history – One occurring in Appin on March 17, 1999, and one in Picton on March 9, 1973.
+The region has thus far recorded two earthquakes in history – one occurring in Appin] on 17 March 1999, and one in Picton on 9 March 1973.
 The Picton one had a damage total of $2.8 million, with some minor damage in Bowral and Wollongong.
 The earthquakes had a magnitude scale of 4.8 and 5.6, respectively.